yeoman/yeoman.io/staging/sources/yeoman/docs/cli/generators.md

 Let's make a `Greeting` controller with an action of `hello`.

-    $ yeoman init generate controller Greeting hello
+    $ yeoman init generator controller Greeting hello

-What all did this generate?
-If made sure a bunch of directories where in our application, and created a controller file, a view file and / or template file and a test file.
+What did this generate?
+It made sure a bunch of directories where in our application, and created a controller file, a view file and / or template file and a test file.

 Yeoman comes with a generator for data models too.

     $ yeoman init generator model

-> TODO help output

 Creating and Customizing Yeoman Generators & Templates